Cheese is a delicious and nutritious food that has been enjoyed for thousands of years.

 - A block of cheese is not only delicious but made with the goodness of milk.
 It takes around 9 litres of milk to make a kilogram of cheese.
 Hard cheese is a good source of calcium and protein.

 - Hard cheeses are naturally low in lactose.
 In the cheese making process the cultures breakdown most of the lactose in milk.
 Most people with lactose intolerance can generally tolerate hard cheeses.
+Anchor also offers a Zero Lacto cheese which is tested and verified to contain no lactose.
 Read more about lactose intolerance here.

 - Different cheese styles all have different flavours, textures & nutrition!
 Tasty is simply that- tasty!
 It’s a semi-hard, slightly crumbly cheese with a mature, slightly savoury flavour.
 Whereas Edam has a milder slightly sweet flavour with a smooth texture, and is lower in fat than tasty cheese.
 Anchor Colby is mild with some nutty flavours and tends to melt more quickly than tasty cheese.